 This stigma damages us more than the accusers realize.
-It damages us mentally which in turn effects us physically.
-It leaves us feeling powerless and utterly hopeless both as people and patients.
+It damages us mentally, which in turn affects us physically.
+It leaves us feeling powerless and utterly hopeless both as people and as patients.
 It doesn’t have to be that way.
-There IS a way to grab back your power and transform from a powerless patient into a powerful patient.
+There IS a way to regain your power and transform from a powerless patient into a powerful patient.
 Here’s my personal story and how you can do the same.

-This article first appeared in The Fibromyalgia Magazine, March 2019.
-Get the digital copy of the magazine from Pocketmags.
+This article first appeared in The Fibromyalgia Magazine in March 2019.

 Sick Again

-As I watch the sun warm the earth with the morning rays of a new April day, a single tear silently makes its way down my cheek.
+As I watch the sun warm the earth with the morning rays of a new April day, a single tear silently goes down my cheek.
 I think, “So much beauty in the world this morning, and I’m stuck in bed.
 Again today.
 How did I get to this point?”

-I try in vain to get up, but failing miserably.
-Willing my body to move its limbs in an effort to simply walk to the bathroom has become an arduous task and one that overwhelms me just to think about.
+I try in vain to get up, but I fail miserably.
+Willing my body to move its limbs in an effort to simply walk to the bathroom has become an arduous task that overwhelms me just to think about.
 Who knew such an easy task as walking to the bathroom could be taken for granted?

 In the previous week, my limbs had become miserably weak.
-A tingling was felt most of each day, in my fingers, hands, toes, and feet.
-It felt as though twenty pound weights were strapped to my limbs to keep me from moving.
-My husband, Tim, and I had been racking our brains thinking of the possible causes of this medical mystery that rendered me plagued with fatigue, weakness, rapid heartbeat, and relentless bouts of anxiety attacks.
+A tingling was felt most of each day in my fingers, hands, toes, and feet.
+It felt like twenty-pound weights were strapped to my limbs to keep me from moving.
+My husband, Tim, and I had been racking our brains, thinking of the possible causes of this medical mystery that rendered me plagued with fatigue, weakness, rapid heartbeat, and relentless bouts of anxiety attacks.

 Culprit #1: MSG